AttorneyOnline/docs/AO Documentation/docs/authoring/theme documentation/Overview.md

 Added in 2.9.1, it's now possible for themes to inherit elements from other themes.
 These are done by way of `Subthemes` and `Parent Themes`.

-Subthemes act like regular themes, but are placed within another theme's folder.
-It will appear akin to this:
+Subthemes act like regular themes, but are placed within another theme's folder, akin to this:
 ```
 base\
 	themes\
-		default\
-			chatboxes_aastyle
+		KFO 2x Theme\
+			chatboxes_aastyle\
+			chatboxes_bigger\
 ```
-Currently, the client makes no attempts to differentiate folders for the main theme (such as the `effects` folder) from subtheme folders.
+In this example, if the `chatboxes_aastyle` subtheme is chosen, it will inherit Currently, the client makes no attempts to differentiate folders for the main theme (such as the `effects` folder) from subtheme folders.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNTQ2NDY3NTUxLC03NDI4MDUxODEsLTE3Nj
+eyJoaXN0b3J5IjpbNzQ5NzQxMzQ2LC03NDI4MDUxODEsLTE3Nj
 U2MTc5MDgsMTc0NDMxMDgzNV19
 -->